THE AGE OF REVOLUTIONS 1642-1791• • THE NOTIONS

 • civil war: a war between different groups in one country to take control of the government or become independent.

-• colony: a territory controlled and governed from outside, not locally, by an imperial power.
-Its inhabitants are colonists.
+• colony: an overseas territory controlled and governed by a foreign power.

 • state: a independent, free territory with its own government.